What is anal fissure?

 An example of how effectively wheatgrass can heal wounds is shown in the following pictures.

-This skin graft has been treated by orthodox medical measures for six weeks.
+This skin graft had been treated using orthodox medical methods for six weeks.
 The wound is healing very slowly and looks unhealthy due to poor blood supply.
 (Fig. 1)

 Wheatgrass extract was then applied to the wound.
-Just 2 days later, the graft is already beginning to recover.Tthis is because the blood supply to the wound has improved.
+Just 2 days later, the graft is beginning to recover because blood supply to the wound has improved.

-Because the fissure itself is not a life-threatening condition, the aim should be to eliminate the pain rather than heal the fissure.
+Because the fissure itself is not a life-threatening condition, the aim should be to eliminate the pain, not heal the fissure, although both can occur.